-The Distance M.Arch admits a cohort of students in the fall and in the spring.
+The Online M.Arch admits a cohort of students in the fall and in the spring.
 Generally, the fall semester begins in the first week of August and the spring semester begins in the first week of January.

 When are applications due?

-The priority application deadline for fall semester is March 1, and for spring semester it is September 15.
+The priority application deadline for the fall semester is March 1, and for the spring semester it is September 15.
 Applications received after the priority deadlines will be considered if space is available, but are not guaranteed consideration for admission.

 Is the BAC accredited?

 The BAC is fully accredited as a college by the New England Association of Schools and Colleges (NEASC).
-The BAC's Master of Architecture degree is accredited by the National Architecture Accrediting Board (NAAB).
+The BAC's Master of Architecture is accredited by the National Architecture Accrediting Board (NAAB).